 What makes a great lighting consultant?

-How much experience does your chosen lighting contractor have designing, building, and installing successful lighting systems?
-Are you working with an electrical contractor cashing in on keywords like "Energy Efficiency" or an LED salesman who hustles to sell as many as possible of a specific product?
+How much experience does your chosen lighting company have designing, building, and installing successful lighting systems?
+Are you working with an electrical contractor cashing in on keywords like "Energy Efficiency" or an LED salesman who hustles to sell as many of a specific product as possible?
 Look for a partner, someone who can answer the important questions.

 2) FINANCIAL PROOF

 There are financial benefits beyond energy savings and reduced utility costs as a result of a lighting retrofit or upgrade.
 Lower overhead expenses, reduction in maintenance costs, return on investment, and overall cost of ownership should be demonstrated so you can fully understand your project's impact to the bottom line.